 California is one of a few states that have a sort of grace period built into the foreclosure process.
-The lender that wants to foreclose must Foreclosing party must personally contact (or meet the requirements for attempting to contact) borrowers to explore options for avoiding foreclosure 30 days before recording the notice of default.
+The lender that wants to foreclose must personally contact (or meet the requirements for attempting to contact) borrowers to explore options for avoiding foreclosure 30 days before recording the notice of default.
 The foreclosing party then records a three-month notice of default in the county recorder's office and mails a copy to the borrowers within ten business days following recordation.
 After three months expires (or up to five days prior), the foreclosing party records a notice of sale and mails a copy to the borrowers at least 20 days before the sale date.
 The sale date cannot be earlier than three months and 20 days after the recording date of the notice of default.
 The notice of sale is also posted on the property, in a public place, and published in a newspaper.

 Service Members Mortgage Protections

 Protections similar to those under the federal Servicemembers Civil Relief Act are also extended by the state of California to members of the state National Guard called or those ordered into active state service by the Governor or into active federal service by the President of the United States.
 This protection also applies to reservists who have been called to full-time active duty.
 Cal.
 Mil. & Vet.
 Code § § 400 to 409.13